rune/rune/docs/docs/publishing/best-practices.md

 ### Support Spectators

 Players on Rune can spectate your game.
 This can happen in many ways, e.g. if someone joins after the room has hit your game's `maxPlayers` or if someone joins after your game has called `Rune.gameOver()`.
 You can identify spectators by having `yourPlayerId` as undefined (see [Player Info](../how-it-works/player-info.md)).
 Spectators should see all gameplay, but not have any UI for performing actions.

+### Polish Your User Profile

+Adjust your name and avatar in Rune app Profile tab - your profile will be publicly visible in Rune App for games that you created or contributed to.